kedbin/relearn.ing/src/content/journal/entry-003.md

 **The Old Way:** "I will resist the temptation to check my phone."
 **The New Way:** "I will design a space where the phone does not exist."

-You noted "Environment" as a concept with a "0" next to it—a blank slate.
+In my notes, I marked **"Environment"** with a **"0"**—a blank slate.
 This is often where the battle is lost.
 We tend to believe we make rational choices, but behavioral economists Thaler and Sunstein (authors of *Nudge*) proved that we are victims of **Choice Architecture**.
 We take the path of least resistance.

 If you are relying on willpower to ignore distractions, you are already losing cognitive horsepower.